 - 3. Definitions - a.
 Faculty: Benefitted and non-benefited, full and part-time, including those whose salary is paid by a third party, whose primary responsibility is to provide instruction through any mode of delivery (i.e. traditional face to face, interactive video, and online), at any location (on campus or off campus at a distance site), and for any purpose (degree seeking, non-degree seeking, dual credit, and early entry).
 The definition of faculty does not include guest lecturers, industry experts, business or political leaders, and others who deliver information or demonstrate skills at the request of faculty who are assigned the responsibility to develop and deliver the curriculum. - i.
 Academic Faculty: Those faculty whose teaching assignments include general education courses, or other "non-occupational courses", in subjects that prepare students to transfer to baccalaureate degree granting institutions. - ii.
 Career and Technical Education (CTE) Faculty: Those faculty whose teaching assignments are in programs designed to prepare students to enter the workforce following graduation. - iii.
 Academic Skills Faculty: Those faculty teaching courses that do not qualify for transferable college credit and are preparatory in nature.
 English as a Second Language (ESL) instructors are included in this category. - b.
 Academic Credentials: Those certificates, diplomas, and degrees earned and awarded from an accredited institution of higher learning. - i.
 "Master's degree in the discipline or subfield".
 Discipline shall refer to a specific field or subject, while subfield shall refer to a focus of specialization or component.
 All degree types (e.g. MS, MA, Med, MAT, etc.) are included. - ii.
 "Graduate credit" refers to all credits for coursework, research, teaching, and other professional activities, earned post-baccalaureate, and awarded by the college or university.
 Graduate credit also includes any credit awarded prebaccalaureate (or when a baccalaureate degree is irrelevant) taken specifically for graduate credit. - c.
-Experience: The relevant experience a faculty member has, that is significant and measurable.
-This may include industry qualifications and certifications earned during employment or professional volunteer work.
+Tested Experience: The relevant experience a faculty member has, outside the classroom that is significant and measurable.
+Tested experience may include industry qualifications and certifications earned during employment or professional volunteer work.
 It may also include expertise that can be quantified through real world experiences, accomplishments, awards, publications, attendance at discipline specific training, professional memberships, conference attendance, leadership roles held in relevant professional associations, and other similar means.

 - d.
-Qualified Faculty: Faculty Qualifications may be determined by a combination of academic credentials, progress toward academic credentials, and equivalent experience, however: - i.
-Academic faculty shall ordinarily possess a master's degree or higher.
-Should a member of the academic faculty possess a master's degree in a discipline or subfield other than that in which they teach, that faculty member should have 18 graduate credits in that discipline or subfield or possess a combination of education and equivalent experience (including research, scholarship, recognized achievement, or other related activities) sufficient to demonstrate expertise. - 1.
-With approval from the VP for Academic Affairs, academic faculty may be approved to teach while they make progress toward their faculty qualifications. - ii.
+Qualified Faculty: Faculty Qualifications may be determined by a combination of academic credentials and tested experience, however: - i.
+Academic faculty shall possess a master's degree or higher.
+Should a member of the academic faculty possess a master's degree in a discipline or subfield other than that in which they teach, that faculty member should have 18 graduate credits, and tested experience, however, may be sufficient to demonstrate expertise. - ii.
 Career and technical education faculty shall possess a sufficient combination of academic credentials and tested experience that demonstrate the ability to understand and convey the essentials of the discipline that a student should master at various course and program levels.
 CTE faculty must be able to engage professionally with colleagues in determining the learning objectives for all graduates of a program and possess the full scope of knowledge, skills, and abilities.